50 Cent: Bulletproof: Plot

 50 Cent receives a distress call from his former juvie cellmate and friend K-Dog (Dwayne Adway), and assembles his crew – Lloyd Banks, Young Buck and Tony Yayo – to help him.
-The crew goes to K-Dog’s location in Queens and shoot their way through an armored tactical squad, but 50 Cent narrowly fails to rescue K-Dog and is shot nine times.
+The crew goes to K-Dog's location in Queens and shoot their way through an armored tactical squad, but 50 Cent narrowly fails to rescue K-Dog and is shot nine times.

-50’s crew brings him to the apartment of Doc Friday, a former licensed doctor until he started writing prescriptions for himself, to recover for a few weeks.
-50 Cent then goes to Detective Aaron McVicar (Eminem), a corrupt cop, to buy information about K-Dog’s whereabouts.
+50's crew brings him to the apartment of Doc Friday, a former licensed doctor until he started writing prescriptions for himself, to recover for a few weeks.
+50 Cent then goes to Detective Aaron McVicar (Eminem), a corrupt cop, to buy information about K-Dog's whereabouts.
 Though reluctant, McVicar agrees for a favor.
 He tells 50 that K-Dog was taken in by the FBI, and is being questioned at a safehouse in Scarsdale, New York.
 He and Lloyd Banks infiltrate the safehouse to find K-Dog and the federal prosecutor already dead, and the same tactical squad from before trying to kill him again.
-50 and Lloyd Banks kills them, searches the house for evidence, grabs K-Dog's phone and belongings and notices a strange new tattoo on K-Dog’s arm.
+50 and Lloyd Banks kills them, searches the house for evidence, grabs K-Dog's phone and belongings and notices a strange new tattoo on K-Dog's arm.

-50 Cent brings K-Dog’s phone to Bugs, a wheelchair-bound pawn shop owner and hacker, and they find a voicemail from biker leader Spider about them meeting.
+50 Cent brings K-Dog's phone to Bugs, a wheelchair-using pawn shop owner and hacker, and they find a voicemail from biker leader Spider about them meeting.
 He goes to their base, a junkyard in Brooklyn, and unsuccessfully tries to pose as K-Dog in order to meet Spider.
 A firefight erupts when he is found out, McVicar arrives to help 50, and 50 kills Spider.
-50 recovers some shipping documents and, after noticing Spider had the same tattoo as K-Dog, cuts the skin off Spider’s arm to show it to Bugs.
+50 recovers some shipping documents and, after noticing Spider had the same tattoo as K-Dog, cuts the skin off Spider's arm to show it to Bugs.
 Bugs noticed the same tattoo on the arm of Triad leader Wu Jang.
 50 goes to confront Wu Jang at his restaurant in Chinatown, Manhattan, and Wu Jang reveals that K-Dog was removed from their syndicate for being 'careless' before a shootout erupts and 50 kills Wu Jang.

-When 50 Cent rides the subway back to Queens, the tactical squad storms the train, having traced K-Dog’s phone to 50’s location.
+When 50 Cent rides the subway back to Queens, the tactical squad storms the train, having traced K-Dog's phone to 50's location.
 50 shoots down the assailants and picks up one of their wallets, identifying him as DEA special agent Gabriel Spinoza.
 In exchange for his help in gathering information about Spinoza as well as his previous help in locating K-Dog, McVicar cashes in the favor 50 owes him, which is to kill fellow corrupt detective Lou Petra to prevent him from testifying against him.
 50 goes with Tony Yayo to Harlem, where they kill Petra and his crew.